overwolf/overwolf.github.io/docs/topics/video-capture.md

 2. Call [overwolf.media.replays.turnOn()](../api/overwolf-media-replays#turnonparameters-callback) with the auto-highlights feature disabled:
    Set the `enable` field of the [overwolf.media.replays.ReplayHighlightsSetting](../api/overwolf-media-replays#replayhighlightssetting-object) Object to `false`.
-   Here you also set the capture buffer that is used for all the other functions:
+   Here you also set the capture buffer that uses for all the other functions:
-   For example, if you set a 3 min buffer, you will be able to capture a game highlight that is not longer than this buffer.
+   For example, if you set a 3 min buffer, you able to capture a game highlight that is not longer than this buffer.

 3. Listen to your game events and wait for the game highlight (match_Start, kill, etc.) that you want to capture.
    Once it accrued - start to video captur the screen: